-Defining interventions using the Python SDK
+Define interventions with the Signals Python SDK

-To use the Signals Python SDK to define interventions, start by connecting to Signals to create a Signals
+To use the Signals Python SDK to define interventions, start by connecting to Signals to create a Signals object.
+You'll need this connection to publish interventions.

 There are two ways to define an intervention using the SDK or Signals API: